jinyoungjo/academic-kickstart/content/talk/LSA2024_nrc_rrc/index.md

 ---
 # Documentation: https://sourcethemes.com/academic/docs/managing-content/

-title: "Jo, J.*, Cho, J.*, Kim, S. J.*, & Jun, S.-A. (accepted).
+title: "Jo, J.*, Cho, J.*, Kim, S. J.*, & Jun, S.-A. (2024).
 What prosody does when morphosyntax is absent: the case of Korean relative clauses.
-Talk to be presented at the Linguistic Society of America 2024 Annual Meeting, Jaunary 2024. (* = co-first authors)"
+Talk presented at the Linguistic Society of America 2024 Annual Meeting, Jaunary 2024. (* = co-first authors)"
 event: The Linguistic Society of America 2024 Annual Meeting
 event_url:
 location: